akanadocs/docs-test/ag/envision_reference/env_create_dataset.md

 #### <a id="dataset-options"></a>Dataset Options

 A data set can be shared other users.
-When a data set is shared with a user that user can view the data set and build charts against it.
+When a data set is shared users who are not the author can view the data set and build charts against it.
 They cannot change the data set.
-A data set can be shared with nobody, everybody, or individual users and/or groups.
 The data set will automatically be placed in the My data sets list.
 If the **Marked as Favorite** checkbox is checked it will also be placed in the Favorites data sets list.

 Each data set card in a list has a pull-down menu of options that can be performed on the data set.